StanJavaScripts/ContentGraph/README.md

 Miner = ContentMining()
 Miner.main(content)

+# Output

-# The result of this will be shown in: graph_display.html
+The result of this will be shown in: graph_display.html